+Set 25 (Answers begin on page 128.) shoes.
 Here's your last set of "true-false-uncertain" problems.
-Remember, the best way to answer questions like this is usually to draw a quick diagram or take notes.

-380. Taking the train across town is quicker than taking the bus.

-Taking the bus across town is slower than driving a car.

-Taking the train across town is quicker than driving a car.
+Remember, the best way to answer questions like this jacket. is usually to draw a quick diagram or take notes. shirt.
+380. Taking the train across town is quicker than taking the bus. statement is Taking the bus across town is slower than a. true. driving a car. b. false.
+Taking the train across town is quicker than c. uncertain. driving a car.
+If the first two statements are true, the third statement is a. true. b. false. c. uncertain. statement is a. true.
+381. All Lamels are Signots with buttons. b. false.
+No yellow Signots have buttons. c. uncertain.

-- a. true.

-- b. false.

-- c. uncertain.

-- 381. All Lamels are Signots with buttons.

-No yellow Signots have buttons.

 No Lamels are yellow.

-- a. true.

-- b. false.

-- c. uncertain.
+If the first two statements are true, the third than green. statement is a. true. b. false. c. uncertain.

-- 382. The hotel is two blocks east of the drugstore.
+382. The hotel is two blocks east of the drugstore.